 The operating parameters depend on the analytical devices in use and shall be determined and adjusted by the testing laboratory.
-The following parameters are examples referring to the system Perkin-Elmer ATD-400.

 Desorption of the tubes after air sampling by heating to e.g. 300 °C in a flow of helium, as specified in EN ISO 16000-6.
 It is recommended to carry out double desorption for a reliable determination even of less volatile compounds.
 Concentration step: Cryofocussing in a cold trap at -30 °C. Injection by rapid heating of the cold trap, e.g. up to 300 °C in one minute.